Environmental guidance for your business in Northern Ireland & Scotland

 You may also be able to use valuable tax breaks for refuelling equipment.

 The RTFO programme does not apply if the annual volume of fuel you supply is less than 450,000 litres.
-However, you can trade RTFCs with obligated suppliers, providing a potential revenue stream to support the production of biofuel
+You can trade RTFCs with obligated suppliers, providing a potential revenue stream to support the production of biofuel

 View our latest videos & subscribe to our channel.